 NICE Quality Standards are designed to measure and improve quality of care in specific areas.
-Estimates point to malnutrition as a sustained problem across the country but the data is incomplete due to the non-mandatory nature of nutrition reporting and management.

-Were the Quality Standard and the full accompanying Clinical Guideline (CG32) implemented in full, comprehensive records would exist on the nutritional status of all in-patients, care home residents and people receiving care in the community.
-However, because adherence to Quality Standards and Clinical Guidelines is not mandatory, this is not the case.
+Estimates point to malnutrition as a sustained problem across the country, but the data is incomplete due to the non-mandatory nature of nutrition reporting and management.
+Were the Quality Standard and the full accompanying Clinical Guideline (CG32) implemented in full, comprehensive records would exist on the nutritional status of all inpatients, care home residents and people receiving care in the community.

 Malnutrition data broken down by NHS Trust is the only localised breakdown of such data publicly available.
-Although NHS Trusts cannot be mapped to a specific local footprint, because patients will not always attend their nearest hospital, data on them can be used to illustrate trends by region or to identify local hospital activity.
+Although NHS Trusts cannot be mapped to a specific local footprint, because patients will not always attend their nearest hospital, data on them can be used to illustrate trends by region, or to identify local hospital activity.

-Grouping Trusts by region, the data show that the upward trend for cases of malnutrition by finished admission episodes (FAE) is common across England - see Figure 1.
+Grouping Trusts by region, the data shows that the upward trend for cases of malnutrition by finished admission episodes (FAE) is common across England.

 This data demonstrates that malnutrition remains a significant and growing problem despite significant efforts to improve clinical practice, including the existence of CG32.

-In our report, BSNA has highlighted Trusts which have been identified as having especially poor reporting procedures for malnutrition.
+New research commissioned by BSNA explored the current reporting of malnutrition in hospitals in England, identifying Trusts where the recording of malnutrition is significantly below expectation.
 Analysis was undertaken using the latest publicly available malnutrition data from 221 NHS trusts, covering the period 2015/16.

-The recorded malnutrition data was then displayed as a percentage of overall admissions compared to the admissions in each Trust.
+The recorded malnutrition data was then displayed as a percentage of overall admissions compared to the total admissions in each Trust.

-Official estimates indicate that around 2% of malnutrition cases appear in a hospital setting.1 Yet our research found that in half of the Trusts, fewer than 0.05% of admissions were classified as showing signs of malnutrition, equating to fewer than one in every 2,000 patients.
+Official estimates indicate that around 2% of malnutrition cases appear in a hospital setting, 1 yet, our research found that in half of the Trusts, fewer than 0.05% of admissions were classified as showing signs of malnutrition, equating to fewer than one in every 2,000 patients.
 Of these, roughly 50% (45) were large NHS Trusts with more than 100,000 admissions per year.

-These Trusts were split evenly across the regions of England, indicating a systemic under reporting of malnutrition.
+These Trusts were split evenly across the regions of England, indicating a systemic under-reporting of malnutrition.
 However, it is not possible to extrapolate from the available data whether this is because of full or partial adherence to the available guidance.
 Of the 221 Trusts analysed for the report, almost all reported fewer than one case of malnutrition for every 100 patients admitted.

-The statistics are at considerable variance with the generally accepted estimated prevalence of malnutrition in the UK, suggesting that they vastly underrepresent the hospital population that could be expected to be affected by/at risk of malnutrition.
-It is therefore likely that many, if not all, Trusts need to improve the process by which malnutrition risk is identified and coded.
+The statistics are at considerable variance with the generally accepted estimated prevalence of malnutrition in the UK, suggesting that they vastly under-represent the hospital population that could be expected to be affected by/at risk of malnutrition.
+It is, therefore, likely that many, if not all, Trusts need to improve the process by which malnutrition risk is identified and coded.